Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Multifidelity Estimators and Model Tuning

 A general solution of this standard ACV sample allocation problem is currently unavailable due to the difficult nature of the optimization.
 Current approaches find an optimum on restricted subdomains of $\zvec$ (such as those in Table \ref{tab: summary_estimators_ACV}).
 The most general of these approaches, parametric ACVs \cite{BOMARITO2022110882}, considers many such restricted subdomains through parametric construction.
 The construction technique is based on developing trees (hierarchies) describing the relations of all sets in $\zvec$ and then determining the recursive relation that minimizes estimator variance.
 Though subdomains generated in this way do not completely cover the domain of all possible $\zvec$, the increased coverage compared to the methods in Table \ref{tab: summary_estimators_ACV} typically results in lower variance.
-This expanded search for optimal sample allocation with parametric ACVs can be readily combined with automated model tuning, as demonstrated later.